They’re hard to miss.

 In specialty stores like Whole Foods nowadays, taking up huge refrigerator cases that are lit up like the Second Coming, are PROBIOTIC FOODS.
 Not just yogurts like Activia but also drinks, supplements, soy foods, pickles, jams, and more.
 They promise everything from better digestion to a better immune system to a better, healthier, happier life.

-Is it all just hype?
+Many of our guests at Pritikin are asking: “Do I need probiotics?
+Or is it all just hype?
 Is there any real need to purchase these products?
-And more fundamentally, what exactly are probiotics?
+And more fundamentally, what exactly are probiotics?”

 “Probiotics are nothing more than micro-organisms (bacteria) that are naturally occurring in our gastrointestinal tracts and that we benefit from,” explains Dr. Gayl Canfield, Director of Nutrition at the Pritikin Longevity Center.